 We review the best First Class airlines in the world, with lie-flat seats, high-end food, and amenities.
-The best airlines that have First Class include Air France, American Airlines, British Airways, Emirates, Etihad Airways, Lufthansa, Qantas, Qatar Airways, Singapore Airlines, Swiss Airlines.
+The best First Class airlines include Air France, American Airlines, British Airways, Emirates, Etihad Airways, Lufthansa, Qantas, Qatar Airways, Singapore Airlines, and Swiss Airlines.

-Wherever you decide to fly to, book your flight and hotel via our luxury travel concierge.
-We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Hyatt, Marriott, Ritz-Carlton, InterContinental, and more.
+Wherever you decide to fly, book via our luxury travel concierge.
+We offer free upgrades, free breakfasts, and free perks at hotels, including Four Seasons, Aman, Belmond, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more.
+You also get your usual Marriott Bonvoy, Hyatt, Hilton, and other loyalty points and status benefits when you book with our concierge.

 1. Singapore Airlines